cits3007/cits3007.github.io/assets/labs/lab01-gitpod.md

 [vs-code]: https://code.visualstudio.com

-If you don't yet have access to a laptop on which you can install VirtualBox and Vagrant, then for many purposes, you can also use a cloud-based development VM provided by [GitPod][gitpod].
+If you don't yet have access to a laptop on which you can install VirtualBox and Vagrant, then in the meantime, you can also use a cloud-based development VM provided by [GitHub Codespaces][gitpod].

-(Note that if you use GitPod, you will *not* be able to alter the [kernel parameters][kernel-params] of the running kernel.
+(Note that if you use GitHub Codespaces, you will *not* be able to alter the [kernel parameters][kernel-params] of the running kernel.
 Altering the kernel parameters is required if you want to complete the "extension tasks" for the week 4 lab, on buffer